Chris McNeil

 Research Interests & Projects

 I use an integrative approach to study the performance and adaptability of the human neuromuscular system.
-My interests include acute interventions such as muscle fatigue or hypoxia and chronic perturbations such as aging, training or disease.
+My interests include acute interventions such as muscle fatigue, hypoxia or cannabis consumption as well as chronic perturbations such as aging, training or disease.
 Please visit the website for my lab (Integrative Neuromuscular Physiology Lab) to learn more about:

 • my program of research